-6.3.14 CPU/Memory Monitor
+6.3.20 CPU/Memory Monitor

 The CPU/Memory monitor has two parts of monitoring, a CPU and a Memory part.
 Both parts are checked frequently in a specified check interval.
-By default this interval is configured to 60 seconds so a check will be done after every 1 minute.
-Both CPU and Memory part can be disabled and enabled.
+By default this interval is configured to 60 seconds so a check is done after every 1 minute.
+Both CPU and memory part can be disabled and enabled.
 The service becomes useless if you disable both parts.